If you want to earn some extra cash online, doing online micro-tasks might be a good option for you.

 But in my experience, there are many sites with better opportunities, higher rewards, and no payout fees.

-You can, for example, check out the list of the best get-paid-to sites here.
+You can, for example, check out the list of the best survey and Get-Paid-To sites in your country here.

 So if you are not sure about Microworkers, then check out the link above and give some of those sites a try.